A Preterist Commentary on Revelation 16: Summary and Highlights

 17The seventh angel poured out his bowl into the air, and out of the temple came a loud voice from the throne, saying, “It is done!”
 18 Then there came flashes of lightening, rumblings, peals of thunder and a severe earthquake.
 No earthquake like it has ever occurred since man has been on the earth, so tremendous was the quake [emphasis mine].

 Josephus describes an almost supernatural thunderstorm and earthquake that hit Jerusalem simultaneously before the arrival of Titus’ army.
-Extreme storms were frequently seen by the ancient Jews as a sign that God was present in the clouds–an omen of imminent disaster.
 Concerning this event Josephus writes:

 19The great city split into three parts, and the cities of the nations collapsed.
 God remembered Babylon the Great and gave her the cup filled with the wine of the fury of his wrath.

-Revelation 16:19 Commentary: Babylon is both Rome and Jerusalem.
+Revelation 16 Preterist Commentary: Babylon is both Rome and Jerusalem.

 Revelation 16:19 says that Babylon split into three parts.
 In A.D.
 69, Jewish refugees from the surrounding cities that had been destroyed during Vespasian’s campaign fled to Jerusalem to make their last stand.
-Here a three-way civil war erupted.
-The Jewish rebels were split into three factions led by three aspiring Messiahs—John, Simon and Eleazar.39 Eleazar and his men were stationed in the inner court of the temple.40 Simon the son of Gioras controlled the upper city and much of the lower.
+Shortly after the thunderstorm mentioned above a three-way civil war erupted.
+The Jewish rebels were split into three factions led by three aspiring Messiahs—John, Simon and Eleazar.43 Eleazar and his men were stationed in the inner court of the temple.44 Simon the son of Gioras controlled the upper city and much of the lower.
 John controlled the rest of Jerusalem.
-From here John and his men were attacked above and below by their two enemies.41
+From here John and his men were attacked above and below by their two enemies.45

 It is also worth noting that with the exception of the walls surrounding the Temple complex, first century Jerusalem, outside of the Temple fortress, was literally divided into three parts by fortified walls just prior to the Jewish War.
 These walls were built to progressively encapsulate a city that continually grew over the centuries.